 - Microwave HTSC thin film technology

 - 1979, Doctorate, Electrical and Computer Engineering, University of Illinois

 - 1976, Master of Science, Electrical and Computer Engineering, University of Illinois

 - 1974, Bachelor of Science (BSc), Electrical and Computer Engineering, University of Tehran

 - Taught in 2016, 2018

-- ECE 770 - Special Topics in Antenna and Microwave Theory
+- ECE 770 - Top in Antenna & Micro Theory

 - Abdellatif, Ahmed Shehata and Taeb, Aidin and Ranjkesh, Nazy and Gigoyan, Suren and Nenasheva, Elizaveta and Safavi-Naeini, Safieddin, Low-insertion loss phase shifter for millimeter-wave phased array antennas, International Journal of Microwave and Wireless Technologies, 8(01), 2016, 33 - 39

 - Abdallah, Mona and Wang, Ying and Abdel-Wahab, Wael M and Safavi-Naeini, Safieddin, A Tunable Circuit Model for the Modeling of Dielectric Resonator Antenna Array, IEEE Antennas and Wireless Propagation Letters, 15, 2016, 830 - 833